jamesrharwood/equator-guidelines-website/guideline_repos/strobe/items/11_quantitative_variables.md

 ---
-id: 11_quantitative_variables
+id: quantitative-variables
 title: "11.
 Quantitative variables"
+checklist:
+    text: Explain how quantitative variables were handled in the analyses.
+If applicable, describe which groupings were chosen, and why.
 ---
 Explain how quantitative variables were handled in the analyses.
-If applicable, describe which groupings were chosen, and why
+If applicable, describe which groupings were chosen, and why.

 ## Read More